aws-user-group-cuneo/iot-101/README.md

 ```
 xxxxxxxxxx.iot.eu-west-1.amazonaws.com
 ```
-set this value into `.env` file
+set this value into `.env` file:
 ```
 HOST=xxxxxxxxxx.iot.eu-west-1.amazonaws.com
 ```

 Optionally set a custom client identifier.
 Within your AWS account, the AWS IoT platform will only allow one connection per client ID.
 Many of the example programs run as two processes which communicate with one another.
-If you don't specify a client ID, the example programs will generate random client IDs
+If you don't specify a client ID, the example programs will generate random client IDs.
+Set this value into `.env` file:
 ```
 CLIENT_ID=my-client
 ```